-- (1) This section sets out what happens if:

-- (a) there is a fall in the market value of a personal use asset (other than a car, motor cycle or similar vehicle) or a collectable of a company or trust; and

-- (b) CGT event A1, C2 or E8 happens to:

-- (i) shares you own in the company (or in a company that is a member of the same wholly-owned group); or

-- (ii) an interest you have in the trust.

-(2) The capital proceeds from the event are replaced with the market value of the shares, or the interest in the trust.
+- (1) This section sets out what happens if: - (a) there is a fall in the \market value of a \personal use asset (other than a car, motor cycle or similar vehicle) or a \collectable of a company or trust; and - (b) \CGT event A1, C2 or E8 happens to: - (i) \shares you own in the company (or in a company that is a member of the same \wholly-owned group); or - (ii) an interest you have in the trust. - Note: The full list of CGT events is in section 104-5. - (2) The \capital proceeds from the event are replaced with the \market value of the \shares, or the interest in the trust.

-The market value is worked out as at the time of the event as if the fall in market value of the personal use asset or collectable had not occurred.
+The market value is worked out as at the time of the event as if the fall in market value of the \personal use asset or \collectable had not occurred.